-Finally, to round off the season, on 14 May 2016, Trevor Pinnock and Friends perform ‘Trios and Solos by the Most Fam’d Masters’ – Purcell, Croft, Corelli and Handel – a programme featuring a wealth of wonderful Baroque repertoire from four of the foremost early music exponents of all time.
+Finally, to round off the season and celebrate the 300th concert since 1963, on 14 May 2016, Trevor Pinnock and Friends perform ‘Trios and Solos by the Most Fam’d Masters’ – Purcell, Croft, Corelli and Handel – a programme featuring a wealth of wonderful Baroque repertoire from four of the foremost early music exponents of all time.

 Artists repeatedly tell us what a pleasure it is to perform at TMC and how much they appreciate the attentiveness and enthusiasm of the audience.
 From the musicians from the 2014-5 season an example would be Fine Arts Brass, who recently performed the Berio fanfare ‘Call’ – they told us they hadn’t programmed it for some time as it’s challenging, but after the reaction of the TMC audience they thought they would start doing it again.
 Likewise, Roderick Williams, Roger Vignoles and Julia Somerville told us what a huge pleasure it had been to perform the ‘Magelone Lieder’ here and how much they had enjoyed meeting the audience afterwards.